Freight Shipping from Omaha to Atlanta

 How much does it cost to ship freight from Omaha to Atlanta?

-Full truckload (FTL) rates from Omaha, NE to Atlanta, GA currently range from $2,283-$2,814 for a standard dry van load over the 1,062-mile route.
+Full truckload (FTL) rates from Omaha, NE to Atlanta, GA currently range $2,283-$2,814 (roughly $2.17-$2.66 per mile over 1,062 miles).
 LTL shipments typically cost $784-$1,303 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Omaha to Atlanta?